Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

 \
 + Distribution UTxOs

-  - Funds are distributed to the appropriate addresses as per the termination plan.
+  - Funds are distributed to the appropriate addresses as per the termination conditions set by the signers.

   - Value: